 The Breast DMG’s Surgical Unit specializes in breast conservation surgeries with Type 1 and II oncoplastic, mastectomies (simple, skin-sparing, nipple-sparing), sentinel lymph node biopsies, axillary dissections, and other procedures.
 The doctors use MRI mammography and X-Ray mammograms to detect breast abnormalities at an early stage, as well as Breast Biopsy to determine not only the type of tumor but also the receptor status.

 They are experts in Breast-Conserving Surgery, Whole Breast Reconstruction for patients who have had a mastectomy, and Conservative Axillary Dissection to prevent the onset of lymphedema.
 For treating breast cancer tumors, they use cutting-edge radiation treatments such as Accelerated Partial Breast Radiation (APBI), IGRT, and Brachytherapy.

 The Max Breast Clinics offers a world of comprehensive breast care, treating anything from benign disorders like mastalgia, nipple discharge, infectious conditions, and benign tumors to breast cancer.
 The clinics are run by the Max Institute of Cancer Care’s Department of Surgical Oncology, which has extensive experience with various types of breast cancer surgical operations.

 The Tumour Board

-In the Tumour Board meetings at Rohilkhand Cancer Institute, a team of experts from surgical oncology, India oncology, medical oncology, pathology, imaging, and related disciplines analyze individual cases and form a customized/joint decision and treatment plan.
+In the Tumour Board meetings at Rohilkhand Cancer Institute, a team of experts from surgical oncology, India oncology, medical oncology, pathology, imaging, and related disciplines analyse individual cases and form a customised/joint decision and treatment plan.